Havelock-Vetinari/StarWars-Logger-Geeklet/README.md

 You can change the way logs are displayed by using any of following options:

-* -s to set font size, ie. 10px or any valid CSS font-size argument.
+* -s to set font size, ie. "10px" or any valid CSS font-size argument.
 * -c to set font color, ie. "rgb(196,250,199)" or "red" or any valid CSS color argument
-* -x to set perspective, ie. 20deg or any other valid CSS rotateX transformation argument
+* -x to set perspective, ie. "20deg" or any other valid CSS rotateX transformation argument

 ##Thanks

 This Geeklet uses great [Inconsolata](https://www.google.com/fonts/specimen/Inconsolata) font designed by [Raph Levien](http://levien.com).
-Copy of this font is located in **assets** directory of this repository.
+Copy of this font is located in **assets** directory.